xavierpriour/up2d8/README.md

 - bash
 - git
 - curl
-- commands already installed (ex: docker-compose or docker-machine) must be in the path
+- if some commands aer already installed (ex: docker-compose or docker-machine), they must be in the path
-- only tested on Linux, so probably not working out of the box on Windows or Mac
+- only tested on Linux, so probably not working out of the box on Windows or Mac.
+PRs most welcome!

 Install